Polliver-hub/SpringCrudApp/README.md

-# Simple SpringMVC CRUD app
+# Simple SpringMVC CRUD app without BOOT!
 Training project.
 The DAO layer is based on the standard jdbc api.
 Spring JdbcTemplate integration has been completed in the withJdbcTemplate branch.